 Difficulty: Moderately Easy

 Create a basic drawing of the space you plan to use, such as your basement or attic.
 Use notebook or graph paper.
-The drawing doesn't need to be exact in size, but it should represent the shape of your overall basement (square or rectangle).
+The drawing doesn't need to be exact in size, but it should represent the shape of your room.
 Once you have this on paper you can begin the measurements.